 WordPress is a popular content management system that now powers over 40 percent of websites.
 The basic WP software package itself provides the code for the backend of any website.
 However, what makes WP powerful is its ability to work with themes that include advanced functionality.
 Unlike the static themes of the past, modern WP themes are advanced dynamic solutions that can have an unlimited range of features.

 WP is also popular because it makes changing themes simple.
 All WP website data is stored in a database that is separate from theme data.
 Therefore, you can quickly redesign your website by simply uploading a new theme.
-The ability to swap themes can be powerful for online entrepreneurs who are just getting started or for people who are planning to redesign their website.
+The ability to swap themes can be powerful for online entrepreneurs who are just getting started or for people planning to redesign their websites.

 What Kinds Of Websites Can WordPress Make?

 WP is popular because it has hundreds of thousands of themes and plugins available that can be used to create almost any type of website.
 By installing the right theme, you can create a website for virtually any type of business, including: